Arnavjain2503/Stockify/README.md

 - **Retrofit** for API requests.
 - **ViewModel** for maintaining a clean separation of UI and business logic.
 - **Glide** for loading images (e.g., company logos).

+### Important Note

+If the network connection is slow, data fetching from the API will take longer, especially when using an Android Virtual Device (AVD).
+It's recommended to use AVD with a fast network connection.
+Alternatively, you can run the app on a physical device by connecting via cable or using the APK for smoother performance.

 ## License
 This project is licensed under the MIT License.